nathanjpaek/discord-cluster-manager/README.md

 - `DISCORD_DEBUG_CLUSTER_STAGING_ID` : The ID of the "staging" server you want to connect to
 - `DISCORD_CLUSTER_STAGING_ID` : The ID of the "production" server you want to connect to
 - `GITHUB_TOKEN` : A Github token with permissions to trigger workflows, for now only new branches from [discord-cluster-manager](https://github.com/gpu-mode/discord-cluster-manager) are tested, since the bot triggers workflows on your behalf
+- `GITHUB_REPO` : The repository where the cluster manager is hosted.
+- `GITHUB_WORKFLOW_BRANCH` : The branch to start the GitHub Actions jobs from when submitting a task.
 - `DATABASE_URL` : The URL you use to connect to Postgres.
+- `DISABLE_SSL` : (Optional) set if you want to disable SSL when connecting to Postgres.

 Below is where to find these environment variables: